ymolists/website/src/routes/blog/workshops-as-code.md

 By taking lessons learned from the infrastructure-as-code movement and converting workshops to Docker images, workshops become repeatable and reproducible.
 By utilising products such as Gitpod to consume, build and execute your `Dockerfile` then attendees no longer need to download or configure your software.
 All they need is a browser.

-A Gitpod workspace gives you the same capabilities (yes, even root, docker & qemu) as a Linux machine that is [already pre-built](https://www.gitpod.io/docs/prebuilds), works on any device from anywhere and that launches in seconds.
+A Gitpod workspace gives you the same capabilities (yes, even root, Docker & qemu) as a Linux machine that is [already pre-built](https://www.gitpod.io/docs/prebuilds), works on any device from anywhere and that launches in seconds.

 <!-- ![Credit: Geoffrey Huntley](../../../static/images/blog/workshops-as-code/teaser.jpg) -->